What Is Return of Premium Life Insurance?

 • If the insured individual passes away during the term, the beneficiaries receive the death benefit.

 The dual appeal of ROP term life insurance is significant.
 It provides the security of traditional term coverage while offering a guaranteed financial return.
-It addresses a common critique of term policies — paying into a plan for years with no return if you outlive it.
 This makes it an attractive option for those seeking protection and potential financial gain.
 However, this type of policy costs more than a typical term life policy.

 Advantages